-- a comprehensive milestone report of development and testing status - detailed information about the detection, diagnosis, and resolution of software problems - platform hardware and software configuration data - consolidated or filtered test coverage data, which reveals untested software by platform, user, or configuration - code volatility information - defects and issues including the software build - task and defect lists for each developer - testing, profiling, and automated error-detection status of each project
+- detailed information about the detection, diagnosis, and resolution of software problems - platform hardware and software configuration data - consolidated or filtered test coverage data, which reveals untested software by platform, user, or configuration - defects and issues including the software build - task and defect lists for each developer - testing, profiling, and automated error-detection status of each project

 TrackRecord's ActiveLink feature submits information generated by DevPartner Studio tools directly to a TrackRecord project database.
-The project database is accessible to developers from within the DevPartner Studio tool such as BoundsChecker or TrueTime, and from within Visual Studio.
+The project database is accessible to developers from within the DevPartner Studio tool such as Error Detection or Performance Analysis, and from within Visual Studio.
 TrackRecord compares new defect submissions against existing issues to reduce duplicate defect entries.
 This integration provides users with the information they need from within the tools they use.